krobelus/rate-experiments/README.md

 Note that this overhead also occurs for proofs that only contain redundant reason deletions.
-For this class of proofs, the overhead could be easily remedied with a small change to the algorithm.
+For this class of proofs, the overhead could be easily remedied with a small change to the checking algorithm.
 However, it is not yet clear to us how this should be done ideally.
-If solvers produced proofs with (redundant) reason deletions only after addition of the unit clause replacing other reason clauses, this would be trivial to optimize for.
-This class of proofs is the one implemented by the second patch variant from [section 4][4.
+Assuming solvers produced proofs with (redundant) reason deletions only after addition of the unit clause replacing other reason clauses, this would be trivial.
+This class of proofs is the one implemented by the second variant of the patches from [section 4][4.
 Solvers].

 8. Conclusion
 =============

-We have provided some evidence to our hypothesis that checking specified DRAT is as expensive as checking operational DRAT, but an excessive number of reason deletions can make it more costly.
+We have provided some evidence to our hypothesis that checking specified DRAT is, on average, as expensive as checking operational DRAT, but an excessive number of reason deletions can make it more costly.

 We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under